1. School of Aquatic and Fishery Sciences, University of Washington, Seattle, WA

 Conclusions and Recommendations

-Species-specific mutation rates evolve over time; cetacean mutation rates are affected by phylogeny and maximum lifespan, which are highly correlated within the order.
+Species-specific mutation rates evolve over time; cetacean mutation rates are affected by phylogeny and maximum lifespan, which are highly correlated within the clade.
 Mysticetes, which trend toward longer-lived species, have lower annual mutation rates but similar generational mutation rates to odontocetes, highlighting the importance of using the same type of mutation rates when drawing comparison across species.
 Because mutation rate varies over time within an evolutionary lineage, the choice of reference species will have a large affect on estimates of heterozygosity and mutation rate; therefore, reference species should be carefully selected to reflect the timespan of the research question.
-While divergence date and ancestral heterozygosity estimates had smaller effects on mutation rate, we found evidence that the mutation rate varies along the genome; therefore the genomic regions included in a study - e.g. coding vs. non-coding regions or choice of chromosomes - will also affect our estimates of heterozygosity and mutation rate.
+While divergence date and ancestral heterozygosity estimates had smaller effects on mutation rate, we found evidence that the mutation rate varies along the genome; therefore the chromosomes included in a study will also affect our estimates of heterozygosity and mutation rate.
 In most population genetic studies, it is recommendable to include a large number of sites across the genome to better represent the genomic average.
 In targeted studies, it may be more effective to estimate heterozygosity or mutation rate across a carefully selected subset of the genome.
 Given the phylogenetic, demographic, genomic, and pipeline effects on variability in mutation rate demonstrated in this study, it is vital that genomic studies carefully consider how to process sequence data within the context of the targeted research question, and give consideration to the potential effects of pipeline parameters on the interpretation of their results.

-Because substitution rate variability among species within each suborder was minimal, we report mean substitution rates estimated using the pygmy sperm whale reference genome, divergence from McGowen et al. (2020), and no correction for ancestral heterozygosity for both odontocetes (annual = 2.49 x 10-10, generational = 4.8 x 10-9) and mysticetes (annual = 2.3 x 10-10, generational = 5.8 x 10-9).
+Because substitution rate variability among species within each suborder was minimal, we report mean substitution rates estimated using the pygmy sperm whale reference genome, divergence from McGowen et al. (2020), and no correction for ancestral heterozygosity for both odontocetes (annual = 6.5 x 10-10, generational = 1.2 x 10-8) and mysticetes (annual = 5.7 x 10-10, generational = 1.4 x 10-8).
 These estimates may be appropriate for use in studies of population genomics or “recent” evolutionary genomics.
 However, we recommend that any studies involving species not included in this study estimate a mutation rate using the method employed here; scripts for counting substitutions and estimating substitution rate are available at https://github.com/UW-WADE-lab/Mutation-rate-variability-in-cetaceans.
-Specific rates for each species and reference genome included in this study are reported in Supplemental Table S2.
+Specific rates for each species and reference genome included in this study are reported in Supplemental Table S3.

 ACKNOWLEDGEMENTS

 We appreciate the expert input and review of early drafts of this manuscript by multiple colleagues, including Dr. Annabel Beichman and Dr. Michael McGowen.
+We also thank Dr. Jacqueline Robinson for providing publicly available and reproducible methods for mutation rate estimation from genomic data.
 High-quality genomic sequence data used in this study were made publicly available by the Cetacean Genomes Project in collaboration with the Vertebrate Genomes Project.

 DATA AVAILABILITY